11 FAM 600

 b.
 The Office of White House Liaison (M/WHL) will provide an FDM User Account Request Form (pre-clearance) to any individual who will assume a noncareer Senior Executive Service or Schedule C position with the Department, and will ensure transmission of the completed FDM User Account Request Form (pre-clearance) to the Ethics Office.

 c.
-The Presidential Appointments Staff (HR/CDA/PAS) will provide an FDM User Account Request Form (pre-clearance) to any individual who is a prospective candidate to a Department position requiring the advice and consent of the Senate, and will ensure transmission of the completed nominee's FDM User Account Request Form (pre-clearance) to the Ethics Office.
+The Presidential Appointments Staff (GTM/CDA/PAS) will provide an FDM User Account Request Form (pre-clearance) to any individual who is a prospective candidate to a Department position requiring the advice and consent of the Senate, and will ensure transmission of the completed nominee's FDM User Account Request Form (pre-clearance) to the Ethics Office.

 d.
-HR/EX/SOD will provide the Ethics Office with a bi-weekly Knowledge Center Personnel Report for appointments/separations, financial disclosure filers, and ethics training dates.
+GTM/EX/SOD will provide the Ethics Office with a bi-weekly Knowledge Center Personnel Report for appointments/separations, financial disclosure filers, and ethics training dates.
 The Assistant Legal Adviser for Ethics and Financial Disclosure and the Program Manager for Ethics and Financial Disclosure are authorized access to the AU Console to obtain information on Forms SF-50, as necessary, for current and departed Department employees.

 11 FAM 617.9 Extensions